What is an Equated Monthly Installment (EMI)?

 2. Reducing-Balance Method

 In contrast to the flat-rate method, the reducing-balance method calculates the interest payment based on the principal outstanding.
-This means the interest and principal repayment portions of each EMI change overtime.
-At the early stage of the loan tenure, interest payment makes up a greater portion of the EMI, as a certain percentage of the high principal outstanding.
+It means the interest and principal repayment portions of each EMI change overtime.
+At the early stage of the loan term, interest payment makes up a greater portion of the EMI, as a certain percentage of the loan outstanding.

-As the principal is gradually repaid over time, the portion of interest reduces, and greater contributions are made towards principal repayments.
-The reducing-balance method is usually used on housing mortgages, credit cards, and overdraft facilities.
+As the loan is gradually repaid over time, the interest amount reduces, and a greater proportion of the contributions are made towards principal repayments.
+The reducing-balance method is commonly used on housing mortgages, credit cards, and overdraft facilities.